-Despite the stagnation that affected it following the 1997 Asian financial crisis, Japan remains a major player in the Asia-Pacific and on the international scene.
+In spite of many problems, Japan remains a major player in the Asia-Pacific and at the international level.

-In political terms, Japan is a democratic system Having lost WWII, it has a pacifist Constitution, that (in the current interpretation) does not allow it to possess proper armed forces and permits it to exert collctive self-defense only under limited and specific conditions.
-The Constitutional reinterpretation approved by Abe's government in 2014 has been the cause of protests, and has also concerned Japan's neighbors (notably China) who fear a revival of Japanese militarism and expansionism; even though this appears a remote possibility, since strong legal restrains persit and because the population is largely opposed to similar changes.
-Still, this modification of the longstanding stance accompanied by the spread of nationalist movements and by the economic troubles of the recent years have resulted into some degree of socio-political turmoil; even though Japan enjoys an overall good level of social stability.
+Politically, Japan is a democracy founded on a pacifist Constitution that (in the current interpretation) does not allow it to possess proper armed forces and that permits it to exert collctive self-defense only under limited and specific conditions.
+The Constitutional reinterpretation approved by Abe's government in 2014 has been the cause of protests and has angered Japan's neighbors (notably China), who fear a revival of Japanese militarism and expansionism.
+Strong legal restrains persit and the population is largely opposed to similar changes; yet, there is a nationalist minority who advocates for a more assertive defence policy.

 By now, the military (the Japanese Self-Defense Forces, JSDF) has stricter roles than other armed forces.
 Nevertheless, it is among the most advanced in the world, especially in its naval branch; and it benefits from one of the world's largest budgets in absolute terms.
 The JSDF are also in the middle of an important modernization effort to make it able to meet the new security challenges that Japan must face.